kentcdodds/old-kentcdodds.com/content/blog/speed-up-your-app-with-web-workers/index.md

 [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers)
 are a browser standard that enables you to do just that!
-And you can even communicate between those different threads (with some limitations, which we wont get into in this post).
+And you can even communicate between those different threads (with some limitations, which we won't get into in this post).

 ## Super Simple Start to Web Workers